NOC-MDP/ReSow-Ceeds-V4/docs/AdminGuide.md

 In this example all layers with bridge, road and tunnel in their id's will be added to this category.

-This shows it is important to consider the id name carefully and ensure the selector used only relates to the desired layers. e.g. calling the "water" layer "sea" would result in it appearing with the seagrass category.
+This shows it is important to consider the id name carefully and ensure the selector used only relates to the desired layers. e.g. calling a layer that plots the ocean "sea" would result in it appearing with the sea-grass category (in CEEDS it has been called water).
+The recommendations have been updated in CEEDS version 4.2.3 to recommend the use of "keys", random sets of characters to reduce the chance of name collisions.

 Finally the admin can set if the layer is enabled by default (most will be set to false and invisible to reduce loading times and reduce layers overlaying each other) and if it is a data layer.
 If set to true this layer will